 Moreover, involving local entrepreneurs with specific country knowledge, from day one, is crucial to the success and implementation of the pilot solutions.
 Each country and region is unique and deserves its own approach and solutions.
 Regulations vary from region to region, and healthcare isn’t standardized everywhere.

-Movement Health 2030 can only thrive with a ‘glocal’ philosophy, creating a concrete local impact while stimulating broader systemic change on a global level.
+Movement Health 2030 can only thrive with a philosophy of creating a concrete local impact while stimulating broader systemic change on a global level.
 This means stimulating local stakeholders and bringing in local expertise to identify innovation focus areas and support them through the launch of pilot programs and the scaling of solutions.

 At the same time, it’s key to develop a global strategy to scale internationally and grow the Movement.
 True impact, with long-lasting results.

-In Latin America, MH2030 wants to analyze and consolidate the results of the pilot programs it has already rolled out.
+In each engaged region, Movement Health is at different stages.
+In Latin America, MH2030 wants to analyze and consolidate the results of the pilot programs it has already rolled out, and map out potential policy shifts.

 The EMEA launch will benefit from the project’s experiences in Latin America.
 But as we said, every country is unique and requires its own approach.
 In Europe, for example, the Movement will focus on launching cross-country pilots.
 Given the maturity of the healthcare system, the challenges being experienced are different.

-Within three years, Movement Health 2030 will have run 80 pilots focused on transforming healthcare services.
+In the next three years, healthcare providers, policymakers and entrepreneurs from 57 countries across 5 continents will have joined Movement Health.
+Movement Health 2030 will have run 80 pilots focused on transforming healthcare services.
 These pilots will continue to be combined with policy and regulation transformation, and successful pilots will be scaled across borders, facilitated by policymakers, global organizations, and healthcare companies, all working toward one goal: better healthcare for all.
 While the pilots are localized, global scaling is pre-considered in the solution design and facilitated by a network of international leaders.

 And pilots are just the beginning… The results of the pilots will stimulate meaningful, evidence-based proposals for transforming the healthcare ecosystems and suggest policy and operational evolution.
 This will unlock access to better healthcare for all.